Abhrankan-Chakrabarti/GeminiFusion/README.md

 2. **Features:**
    - **ChatBot:** Navigate to the ChatBot section to start a conversation with the AI.
    - **Image Captioning:** Upload an image and enter a prompt to generate a caption.
+   - **Text to Image:** Enter a text prompt to generate images using either DALL-E 3 or Stable Diffusion XL.

 ## Technology Stack